 Student progress is formally reported to parents at the end of each 12-week trimester.
 However, reports to parents regarding their children's progress may be made any time at the discretion of the teacher or building administrator, or at the request of parents.
-The majority of these will be sent electronically every three weeks.
+A committee of teachers, administrators and parents has designed the standards-based reporting system which indicates student progress toward district grade level outcomes.